 Did you know that today is World Photography Day?
-I have to admit, it totally slipped my mind until I was sipping my coffee and scrolling through social media this morning. <hangs head in shame>
+I have to admit, it totally slipped my mind until I was sipping my tea and scrolling through social media this morning. <hangs head in shame>

 In honor of today, I’ve decided to not only share this delicious and easy Raspberry Pear Mini Tarts recipe, but I’m also sharing five things that you may not know about me as a food photographer.
 Hopefully it inspires anyone who has an interest in picking up a camera to go out there and do it.
 We all start somewhere.